 Outside the huts we gathered for a ceremony.
 In number we were similar to that which landed a hundred years ago.
 Surrounded by a voluntary audience of Adélies, the Director of the Australian Antarctic Division, Tony Fleming, read a statement by the prime minister, Julia Gillard.
 The names of all the men of the AAE were then read out and honoured: the nineteen who served in Adélie Land (this included Sidney Jeffryes who joined them in the second year), the eight who established the Western Base, the five who maintained the station at Macquarie Island, and the men of the Aurora.
 Tony reminded us of the pre-eminence of science in the planning and practice of the expedition, and of the foundation it thus laid for a modern Antarctic Treaty System where good science is the currency of influence.
 “I am frequently asked,” explained Tony, “what is the enduring legacy of the Australasian Antarctic Expedition?
 My answer is unequivocal – an entire continent devoted to peace and science, where nations work together in a spirit of collaboration.
 What a wonderful legacy they have left us!”
 Deborah Bourke from the Antarctic Division and David Ellyard, president of the ANARE Club (formed in 1951 by veterans of the first Australian National Antarctic Research Expeditions), raised the Australian flag to applause from the people and squawks from the Adélies.
 I said some words about the original landing and the way it was recorded in the diaries of the expeditioners.

-After the ceremony outside the huts, we walked across ice and granite scree to the small eminence of Proclamation Hill for another ritual – this time the laying of a time capsule in which Australian schoolchildren had written their visions of Antarctica in one hundred years time.
+After the ceremony, we walked across ice and granite scree to the small eminence of Proclamation Hill for another ritual – this time the laying of a time capsule in which Australian schoolchildren had written their visions of Antarctica in one hundred years time.
 Thus our commemoration turned to the future – and we wondered, as the children do, about how the southern ice cap will fare in a warming world.
 This hill was so named when Mawson returned to Commonwealth Bay in 1931, raised the flag again and asserted British sovereignty on 5 January.
 Almost twenty years after his expedition, Mawson had already become a tourist to his own history.
 He was proud to find the huts still standing even though the ice had penetrated them.
 Inside they were like a “fairy cavern.”

 In my history of Antarctica, Slicing the Silence, I made a bit of fun of proclamation ceremonies in front of audiences of Adélies on windy, remote Antarctic coastlines.
 After all, claiming something as slippery as ice is laced with comedy, and narrow nationalism appears inapt on a continent of ice where just being human is so marginal and vulnerable.
 There’s a slightly irreverent chapter in my book called “Planting Flags.”
 And now, in January 2012, I was suddenly involved in the ritual myself…